For an updated list of useful links and Resources to help parents pray at home with their children Click Here

 (Based on the readings for the 8th Sunday of the year A)

 We come again this evening /this day to spend some time with God.
-To pray to our friend Jesus who is with through good and bad time.
+To pray to our friend Jesus who is with us through good and bad times.

 To begin we start to think about the past few days and to say thanks to Jesus for all that we have.
 We also thank Jesus for all the people who have helped us out over the past few days.
 Remember as well not to get too worried about silly things, put the things we are worried about in the hands of God…let go and let God.